top of page

 What I've learned as a doctor since 1999 is that the best way to help women feel healthy as well as calm and EMPOWERED is to give them preemptive knowledge.

-In our membership, patients will have ample time with me so that
+In my membership, patients will have ample time with me so that

 we can collaborate and strategize about perimenopause/post-menopause.

-PLEASE NOTE: Due to state medical licensing laws I am only able to treat patients from Connecticut and Florida.
+PLEASE NOTE: Due to state medical licensing laws I am only able to treat patients with CONNECTICUT AND FLORIDA addresses.

 -